International Alert: Data mining for conflict prevention

 International Alert was an early advocate for the development of conflict early warning systems.
 Its work on gender and peacebuilding was important in establishing the necessity of incorporating gender relations and female stakeholders in conflict early warning systems.

 By the early 1990s, International Alert was using the HURIDOCS database in conjunction with early Internet conferencing systems, to enable it to keep abreast of and interact with "local and international nongovernmental organizations and international experts."
 Through the mid-1990s, by applying a combination of manual and automated analysis in conjunction with such systems, researchers collaborating with International Alert performed early data mining research, demonstrating the viability of this approach for predicting conflict outcomes and encouraging the development of a website for the African Union's Continental Early Warning System (CEWS).

 Millennium Peace Prize for Women

-In 2001, as part of International Alert's Women Building Peace campaign, the organisation collaborated with the United Nations Development Fund for Women awarded a Millennium Peace Prize for Women.
+In 2001, as part of International Alert's Women Building Peace campaign, the organization collaborated with the United Nations Development Fund for Women and awarded a Millennium Peace Prize for Women.

-Peacehack

-In 2015 and 2016, International Alert organised a series of hackathons called Peace hack, exploring ways information technology might be used to reduce conflict by discouraging hate speech.

-Conflict Café

-Conflict Café is designed to champion "peace through food".
-First established in 2014 as Conflict Kitchen London, this annual program fosters increased public awareness and understanding of key conflict and peace issues.
-Each year a pop-up restaurant is set up in London which offers cuisine prepared by chefs from a specific conflict region – Syria, Armenia, Turkey, Lebanon, Sri Lanka, Myanmar.
-For several nights, over these meals, the general public has an opportunity to meet with active Peace building practitioners and policymakers and learn firsthand about peoples affected by violent conflict.